d1b1/timelyapp-node/README.md

     post /:account_id/reports

 ### Examples
-Get a specific entity, using a helper.
+The following require this to access the API.

     var timelyapp-node = require('timelyapp-node');

     // Assumes an existing user token.
     var timely = new timelyapp-node(<token>);

+Get a specific entity, using a helper.

     timely.getAccount(1212, function(err, account) {
         account.users(function(err, users) {